What is ‘GAP’?

 GAP certification is available to herbal supplement manufacturers around the world.
 It’s been especially important in countries with ancient traditions with herbal medicine such as China and India.
 Technology has made it possible for these traditional herbal medicines to guarantee the quality and consistency of the products provided to patients.

-In China, for example, the Institute of Chinese Medicine published an article in 2008, “Good Agricultural Practice (GAP) – Does It Ensure a Perfect Supply of Medicinal Herbs for Research and Drug Development.”
+In China, for example, the Institute of Chinese Medicine published an article in 2008, “Good Agricultural Practice (GAP) – Does It Ensure a Perfect Supply of Medicinal Herbs for Research and Drug Development?” that highlighted GAP’s positive effect on manufacturing.
 In 2010, China’s Institute of Medicinal Plant Development reviewed the success of GAP for herb cultivation since its implementation in 2002.
 The Indian Agricultural Research Institute just released Natural Products and Drug Discovery, which contains a chapter titled “Good Agricultural Practices: Requirement for the Production of Quality Herbal Medicines.”

-Well, it means herbal medicine traditions take the quality of their herbs seriously.
-This isn’t a surprise.
-They’ve used them for thousands of years to promote healing.
-Today, they have the technology to guarantee the potency and effectiveness.
-And they’re using technology and innovation to do just that.
+Well, it means herbal medicine traditions take the quality of their herbs seriously, and this isn’t a surprise.
+They’ve used them for thousands of years to promote healing, so the quality of these herbals are important.
+Today, they have the innovation and technology to guarantee the quality through potency and effectiveness.

-It also means quality can be measured.
+GAP also means quality can be measured.
 Reputation for a region or country is no longer a valid way to evaluate a product.
-GAP means a manufacturer keeps strict metrics from planting to growing to harvesting.
-It also means there’s strict control of the environment the herbs are grown.
-This is vital to the safety and quality of an herbal supplement.
+GAP means a manufacturer keeps strict metrics for planting, growing, and harvesting.
+It also means there’s strict control of the environment the herbs are grown in, which is also vital to the safety and quality of an herbal supplement.

 There are five components of Good Agricultural Practices that must be managed, tracked and monitored.
 Generally speaking, these include: